 The Death Certificate

 Life insurance companies require certified proof of death to ensure that they only pay out on legitimate claims.
-The death certificate requirement helps prevent fraud.
+A certified copy of the death certificate requirement helps prevent fraud.

 Life Insurance Policy Documents